 Each Saturday Music Lab is built around children's song literature, with K-4 participants experiencing developmentally appropriate classes focused on skills and knowledge development in music.
 Specific activities vary from week to week, but most will experience singing, moving and instrument playing.

-Fall 2017 Saturday Music Labs will be held October 7, 14 and 21 from 9 to 11 a.m., with classes meeting in Dalton Center classrooms.
+Spring 2018 Saturday Music Labs will be held February 3, 10 and 17 from 9 to 11 a.m., with classes meeting in Dalton Center classrooms.
 Check-in and pick-up at the end of each session occurs in the Dalton Center Lobby.
 The Miller Auditorium Parking Deck offers free parking.

 Participation is free, but registration is required to ensure adequate balance between teachers and students.
 Registration is open to students in grades kindergarten through fourth grade, for single or multiple Saturday Music Lab dates.